aref81/Clash-Royale/README.md

  ## Amirkabir University of Technology
   ### Clash Royal
    A minimal Clone of Clash Royal<br>
-   Desogned and Implemented as final project of Advanced Programming Course - Spring 2021<br>
+   Designed and Implemented as final project of Advanced Programming Course - Spring 2021<br>
    Teacher : Ehsan Edalat

 # Screen Shots :